Chicken and Fennel in Rosemary-Wine Broth

 This rustic Italian entrée is perfect for a cool night.
 Serve with crusty whole grain bread, or over rice, to sop up all of the broth.

-- 1 Tbsp olive oil, extra-virgin, divided
+olive oil1 Tbsp, extra-virgin, divided

-uncooked red onion(s), chopped
+uncooked red onion(s)1 small, chopped

-- 2 fl oz red wine, or white wine (1/4 cup)
+red wine2 fl oz, or white wine (1/4 cup)

-- 1/2 tsp table salt, or to taste
+table salt½ tsp, or to taste

-Trim stalk from fennel.
+- Trim stalk from fennel.
 Quarter bulb(s) lengthwise and then slice crosswise into small pieces; reserve fronds for garnish (you will have about 3 cups fennel).

-Put chicken on a plate and sprinkle with rosemary; sprinkle with 4 tsp flour and toss to coat.
+- Put chicken on a plate and sprinkle with rosemary; sprinkle with 4 tsp flour and toss to coat.

-Heat 1 tsp oil in a large nonstick skillet over medium-high heat.
+- Heat 1 tsp oil in a large nonstick skillet over medium-high heat.
 Add chicken; cook, turning occasionally with tongs, until lightly browned, about 6 minutes.
 Transfer chicken to a plate (chicken will not be fully cooked at this point).

-In same skillet over medium-high heat, heat remaining 2 tsp oil.
+- In same skillet over medium-high heat, heat remaining 2 tsp oil.
 Add fennel and onion; sauté until lightly browned and almost tender, about 7 minutes.

-Add wine and garlic; reduce heat to low and simmer, stirring bottom of pan to scrape up browned bits, until most of wine has evaporated, about 1 minute.
+- Add wine and garlic; reduce heat to low and simmer, stirring bottom of pan to scrape up browned bits, until most of wine has evaporated, about 1 minute.

-In a small bowl, stir together broth with remaining 1 tsp flour; stir into skillet.
+- In a small bowl, stir together broth with remaining 1 tsp flour; stir into skillet.
 Add salt and pepper; increase heat to high and bring to a boil.
 Reduce heat to medium-low and simmer for 1 minute.
 Add chicken; cook, tossing often, until chicken is cooked through, about 2 minutes.
 Garnish with reserved chopped fennel fronds and serve.

-Serving size: 1 c
+- Serving size: 1 c